ARM-software/psa-api/doc/crypto/api/ops/signature.rst

     *   Edwards448: the Ed448 algorithm is computed with an empty string as the context.
 The output signature is a 114-byte string: the concatenation of :math:`R` and :math:`S` as defined by :RFC:`8032#5.2.6`.

     .. note::
         When using an interruptible asymmetric signature operation with this algorithm, it is not possible to fragment the message data when calculating the signature.
-The message must be passed in a single call to `psa_sign_interruptible_update()`.
+The message must be passed in a single call to `psa_sign_iop_update()`.

         However, it is possible to fragment the message data when verifying a signature using an interruptible asymmetric verification operation.